Thursday, December 31, 2015

 Earlier this week I talked about Sebastian lives in a Hat.
 I saw new copies of this book today in a shop with a big sticker on the front to celebrate its 30th birthday.

-One of my other most favourite wombat picture books is A house for Wombats.
-I thought I would have talked about this book previously.
+One of my other most favourite wombat picture books is A House for Wombats.
+I thought I must have talked about this book previously.
 Luckily I have a copy of my own.
+This is a book to treasure and read over and over again to your young reading companion.

-I cannot go into too much detail when I tell you about this little treasure and sadly this book is out of print but I want you to go into a library and search for A house for wombats.
+Sadly, thought, this book is now out of print but I want you to go into a library and search for A House for Wombats.
+I am fairly sure this book will still be found in many school libraries.

 Kate sets to work.
 She builds a floor between the branches, a roof so the wombats stay dry, walls and a window with curtains, a chimney and finally a spiral staircase.
 She asks her dad to come and take a look when she is finished.
 This next page is the surprise.
 Young children will gasp out loud and so will you!

 Here is one page from the book showing the wombats all settled into their new and splendid home.
 On the table is a book - Australian audiences will see the joke here.
-The book is The Muddle-headed wombat which is an Australian classic.
+The book you can see if you look carefully is The Muddle-headed wombat which is an Australian classic.
 Below you can see another page featuring beautiful Australian gum blossoms.

 No comments: